Take balsalazide capsules with a meal or after a snack.

 - Try to keep your regular appointments with your doctor and clinic.
 This is so your doctor can check on your progress.
 You will need to have regular blood tests during this treatment.

-- Your doctor may advise you make some changes to your diet as part of your treatment.
+- Your doctor may advise you to make some changes to your diet as part of your treatment.
 This may include a special diet or a nutritional supplement.

 - If you have an allergic condition, such as asthma, you should let your doctor know straightaway if you find your allergic symptoms get worse.
 If this happens, your doctor may want to review your treatment or will arrange to see you more often to keep an eye on your progress.